Tip #581: Maslow’s Hierarchy Applied to Teams

 “‘What would you call the highest happiness?’
 Wratislaw was asked.
 ‘The sense of competence,’ was the answer, given without hesitation.”
 John Buchan

 Maslow’s Hierarchy of Needs is divided into five basic needs that are usually portrayed as levels within a pyramid.
 The bottom level is Physiological.
-Next comes Safety, then Social, then Esteem, then Self-Actualization at the very top of the pyramid.
+Next comes Safety, then Social, then Esteem, and then Self-Actualization at the very top of the pyramid.

 Maslow’s premise was that physiological needs must be met before a person can focus on safety needs.
 Only after safety needs have been met will it be possible for a person to be ready to meet social needs.
 The ideal is for a person to finally become self-actualized, motivated by the satisfaction inherent in achieving personal goals.